Auckland Transport (AT) is working with other council entities to create a single signage system that will make it easier to get around Auckland.

 A proposed signage system has been trialled in 4 areas of Auckland to help

-The signage is now in the final stage of assessment and review.
+The signage is now in the final stages of completion.

 A consistent signage system will: